Valuing the data elephant

 While it is difficult to put a price on ideas, nobody engaged in the knowledge economy would doubt their value.
 Today, the dial continues to turn from viewing humans as ‘resources’ to treating employees as ‘consumers’.

-Rory Murphy FRICS, commercial director at Vinci Facilities and board director of the International Facility Management Association’s UK Chapter, believes the current focus on the workplace experience is driven by a necessity to improve productivity, enhance the recruitment and retention of scarce resources, and deliver better and more stretching business outcomes.
-“The best workplaces are those where people feel comfortable to be the best they can be,” he explains.
+Rory Murphy FRICS, commercial director at Vinci Facilities and board director of the International Facility Management Association’s UK Chapter, believes the newfound focus on the workplace experience is driven by a necessity to improve productivity, enhance the recruitment and retention of scarce resources and deliver better and more stretching business outcomes.

-Two of a business’s most costly assets are its people and its property.
-Where the square footage required to house a workforce was once considered a burdensome cost, savvy real estate and facilities teams have managed to convince the C-Suite that workplaces are vehicles to drive competitive advantage.
+The two most costly things to a business are its people and its property.
+Where the square footage required to house a workforce was once considered a burdensome cost, savvy real estate and facility teams have managed to convince the C-suite that workplaces are vehicles to drive competitive advantage.
+There is now the recognition that the property, construction and facilities communities, in partnership with the design, architecture and people services spheres, can help organisations boost productivity and improve the workplace experience.

 For Angela Love, director of Active Workplace Solutions, collaboration is essential in this pursuit.
 “It’s about working in partnership and not forgetting the needs of the users of the space,” she says.
 “Every component of the delivery team should be clear on the brief and prepared to work together to understand and deliver it.”

-More energy is going into ensuring work environments are not just fit for purpose, but also enjoyable, healthy places to be.
-The focus, then, is slowly shifting from cost to value.
-Money is no less important, but there is a newfound recognition that focusing on the user experience can generate this rather valuable side-effect.
+With the right level of investment, assets can increase in value over time.
+As such, more effort and energy is going into ensuring work environments are not just fit for purpose but also enjoyable, healthy places to be.
+The goal to make money should not be ignored (you cannot produce good ideas if you’re unhappy or unwell), but there seems to be a newfound recognition that focusing on the people experience can often generate this rather valuable side-effect.